9:00-9:15am: Opening Remarks

 This session will focus on how multi-system data analysis across housing, health, and human services can lead to better understanding and support for people experiencing homelessness.
 The conversation will explore how we can move from singular data efforts to more consistent, scalable approaches that modernize our infrastructure and keep people at the center.

-Marlon Duprey (Community Consultant, Hudson Advisory Board)
+Marlon Duprey (Community Consultant, Hudson County Advisory Board)

 Gavin Rozzi (Director, DHCR Data Center, NJ Department of Community Affairs)

-Panelists will explore what affordable housing investors and lenders are really looking for in a pitch, how to structure your deal documents, the importance of personal and project-level financials, and how to build relationships that go beyond a single transaction.
-Together, they’ll unpack what lenders and equity investors look for when considering new developers and deals.
+Realizing an affordable housing vision demands preparation, credibility, and a solid strategy.
+Panelists will explore what affordable housing investors and lenders are really looking for in a pitch, how to structure deal documents, the importance of personal and project-level financials, and how to build relationships that go beyond a single transaction.
+This discussion will help emerging developers avoid common pitfalls and present their projects — and themselves — with confidence and clarity.

 Adenah Bayoh (Founder and Chief Executive Officer, Foya Development Group)